 Here, you will find very unique expeditions, all exploring a different part of the Russian Far East from the Kuril Islands and Sea of Okhotsk in the south, to Wrangel Island in the north.
 It is impossible to single out one expedition as being better than the other.
 If you are not sure which is the most suitable expedition for you, please check our website for this past season's expedition logs for an idea of what we accomplished.

 For those true pioneer travellers, we recommend our ‘Sea of Okhotsk' expedition, the few travellers who have been lucky enough to venture into this remote region west of the Kamchatka Peninsula have reported spectacular wildlife, not only birds but cetaceans.
-Travel north up the Kamchatka Coast on our expedition, Siberia's Forgotten Coast, 2014's voyage was wildlife packed with walrus, brown bear, beluga whales, steller's sea eagles and spoon-billed sandpiper sightings and much more.
+Travel north up the Kamchatka Coast on our expedition, Siberia's Forgotten Coast, past voyages were wildlife packed with walrus, brown bear, beluga whales, steller's sea eagles, spoon-billed sandpiper sightings and much more.
 Explore the Pacific Ring of Fire on Russia's Ring of Fire, the volcanic Kuril Islands are rich in seabirds and cetaceans.
 Our ‘Across the Top of the World' expedition continues to get rave reviews.
-Our Jewel of the Russian Far East expedition returns for the 2015 season and provides the perfect way to see the autumn colours as we cruise from Anadyr to Petropavlovsk-Kamchatskiy.
+Our Jewel of the Russian Far East expedition returns for the 2016 season and provides the perfect way to see the autumn colours as we cruise from Anadyr to Petropavlovsk-Kamchatskiy.